Skip to main content

 }

-Soundcheck frontend module exports the following constants and functions that will be used to create a custom No-Code UI:
+The Soundcheck frontend module exports the following constants and functions for creating a custom No-Code UI:

-Implement a React component that will display the configuration options for the Third-Party Integration.
-Here's a very simple example of such React component:
+Implement a React component that will display the configuration options for the Third-Party Integration:

 plugins/soundcheck-integrations/src/components/IntegrationComponent.tsx